 It is also important to confirm your product meets the Rules of Origin by including a Certificate of Origin.
 There is no set format for this under the CPTPP, however, specific information is required.
 Confirming preferential tariff treatment and whether your product satisfies the rules of origin with the customs authorities of the importing CPTPP country in advance allows you to verify that your product will benefit from reduced or eliminated tariffs.

-Check out this step-by-step guide [PDF] to learn how to claim preferential tariff treatment.
 For more information on FTAs, the CPTPP, international trade and the specifics of your business’ situation, contact our Trade Policy and Negotiations team here.